Throwy/nuggets/README.md

 # nuggets
 Any helpful tidbit of information that I want to be able to find later.

-# nuggets
-Any helpful tidbit of information that I want to be able to find later.

 ## bash

 make `ls` more colorful